arod1207/swipe_jamz/README.md

 # Swipe Jamz

-## Music play that plays 30 second clips of your favorite songs
+## Music player that plays 30 second clips of your favorite songs

 ### The goal of this project was to practice using React hooks, in particular the Context API to manage state.